 NWAC strives to support the needs of Indigenous women, girls, and gender-diverse people during disaster events in a way that is strength-based and trauma-informed.
 Indigenous women, girls, and gender-diverse people deserve to feel physically, emotionally, and culturally safe during emergency and disaster events.

-The ways Indigenous communities are impacted by emergency events and disasters continue to reflect the legacy of colonialism.
-While Canada may be in a strong economic position to react or respond to environmental, ecological, social or economic changes, many Indigenous communities do not have the same level of capacity to respond to these situations on their own.
-As a result, these communities, individuals and ecosystems bear the repercussions of emergency events and disasters.
+How Indigenous communities are impacted by emergency events and disasters continue to reflect the legacy of colonialism.
+While Canada may be in a strong economic position to react to environmental, ecological, social or economic changes, many Indigenous communities do not have that same level of capacity to respond to situations.
+As a result, these communities, individuals, and ecosystems bear the repercussions of emergency events and disasters.

-Issues of emergency management and disaster resiliency become inseparable from issues of social and economic equality.
-This is especially true for Indigenous communities.
-Various issues can arise from the environmental risks associated with the geographical location of reserves to the emergency needs of Indigenous people living in urban centres.
-Indigenous women, girls and gender diverse people face unique risks and challenges that are often overlooked in traditional emergency management, planning, prevention and response measures.
+Issues of emergency management become inseparable from issues of social and economic equality, especially for Indigenous communities.
+Indigenous women, girls, and gender-diverse people face unique risks and challenges that are often overlooked in emergency prevention and response measures.